GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 requests or if they are thread-safe).

 {{< tabpane langEqualsHeader=true >}}
  {{< tab header="Java" >}}
    // Initialize client that will be used to send requests.
 This client only needs to be created
    // once, and can be reused for multiple requests.
 After completing all of your requests, call
    // the "close" method on the client to safely clean up any remaining background resources,
    // or use "try-with-close" statement to do this automatically. try (CloudClient dlp = CloudClient.create()) {
      // make a request with the client
    }
 {{< /tab >}}
+{{< tab header="Ruby" >}}
+    # Initialize client that will be used to send requests.
+This client only needs to be created
+    # once, and can be reused for multiple requests.
+After completing all of your requests, call
+    # the "close" method on the client to safely clean up any remaining background resources,
+    require "google/cloud/spanner"
+    client = Google::Cloud::Spanner.new
+{{< /tab >}}
 {{< /tabpane >}}